How to Help an Oxy Addict

 • Assure the person that you are talking to them because you care about them.

-• Do not get angry no matter how angry that they get at you.
+• Do not get angry, no matter how angry they get at you.

 • Do not yell or show that you are upset.

-An intervention is basically getting a group of people together in order to talk about the addiction.
-There are therapists who specialize in guiding these groups.
+An intervention is basically getting a group of people together to talk about the addiction.
+Some therapists specialize in guiding these groups.

 Find Treatment as Soon as Possible

 Various types of OxyContin addiction treatment are available.
-When trying to help an addict it’s essential to find a treatment center as soon as possible.
+When trying to help someone suffering from this addiction, it’s essential to find a treatment center as soon as possible.
 Having a qualified treatment center on hand is very important.
-You can find a treatment center simply by calling 800-934-1582(Who Answers?) .
+You can find a treatment center simply by calling 800-934-1582(Sponsored) .
 Let us help you.

 the Take-Away